Federico García Lorca: As a young writer

 Growing estrangement between García Lorca and his closest friends reached its climax when surrealists Dalí and Luis Buñuel collaborated on their 1929 film Un Chien Andalou (An Andalusian Dog).
 García Lorca interpreted it, perhaps erroneously, as a vicious attack upon himself.
 At this time Dalí also met his future wife Gala.
 Aware of these problems (though not perhaps of their causes), García Lorca's family arranged for him to make a lengthy visit to the United States in 1929–30.

 In June 1929, García Lorca travelled to the US with Fernando de los Rios on the RMS Olympic, a sister liner to the RMS Titanic.
 They stayed mostly in New York City, where Rios started a lecture tour and García Lorca enrolled at Columbia University School of General Studies, funded by his parents.
 He studied English but, as before, was absorbed more by writing than by study.
-At Columbia, he lived in John Jay Hall.
+At Columbia, he lived in room 617 in Furnald Hall before moving to room 1231 in John Jay Hall.
 He also spent time in Vermont and later in Havana, Cuba.

-His collection Poeta en Nueva York (Poet in New York, published posthumously in 1942) explores alienation and isolation through some graphically experimental poetic techniques and was influenced by the Wall Street crash which he personally witnessed.
+His collection Poeta en Nueva York (Poet in New York, published posthumously in 1940) explores alienation and isolation through some graphically experimental poetic techniques and was influenced by the Wall Street crash which he personally witnessed.

 This condemnation of urban capitalist society and materialistic modernity was a sharp departure from his earlier work and label as a folklorist.
 His play of this time, El público (The Public), was not published until the late 1970s and has never been published in its entirety, the complete manuscript apparently lost.
 However, the Hispanic Society of America in New York City retains several of his personal letters.